-NOTE: If your vehicle is equipped with a touchscreen, the dimming of the touchscreen is programmable through the Uconnect system.
-Refer to "Uconnect Settings" in "Multimedia" for further details.
+- The dimming of the touchscreen is programmable through the Uconnect system.
+Refer to "Uconnect Settings" in "Multimedia" for further details. - The ambient lights are only active when the headlights or parking lights are on.

-Illuminated Approach
+Illuminated Entry

 The courtesy lights will turn on when you use the key fob to unlock the doors or open any door.